Taking the upper hand: Crack the Code to Hiring Medical Coders

 Enter medical codes

-Medical coders employ medical codes, including universal code classifications like the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10 CM), and Current Procedural Terminology (CPT), to generate medical claims for the medical billers.
+Medical coders employ medical codes, including universal code classifications like the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10 CM), and Current Procedural Terminology (CPT), to generate medical claims for medical billers.

 Research medical records for medical coding accuracy